theupdateframework/taps/tap3.md

 }
 ```

-Note that no list of keys, paths, or roles is permitted to be empty.
+Note that no list of keys, paths, or roles should be empty.
+An implementation is free to reject a targets metadata file containing such an
+empty list.

 ### Improvements over the previous format

 There are three important differences from the previous format.

-First, the "keys" attribute has been removed from the "roles" attribute, and is
+First, the "keys" attribute has been removed from the "delegations" attribute,
-now a high-level attribute on its own.
+and is now a high-level attribute on its own.
-This allows the separation of keys from delegations.
+This allows keys to be specified separately from delegations of paths to roles,
+which permits an easier understanding of delegations.

 Second, like the "keys" attribute, the "roles" attribute also becomes a
 high-level attribute on its own.